joblet

 rnx monitor

-rnx monitor <subcommand> [flags]
+rnx monitor --interval=5

 rnx monitor status

-# JSON server data for dashboards/APIs
+# JSON output for metrics collection

 rnx monitor status --json